Particular/docs.particular.net/nservicebus/operations/auditing.md

  - nservicebus/auditing-with-nservicebus
 ---

 The distributed nature of parallel, message-driven systems makes them more difficult to debug than their sequential, synchronous, and centralized counterparts.
-For these reasons, NServiceBus provides built-in message auditing for every endpoint.
-When configured to audit, NServiceBus will capture a copy of every successfully processed message and forward it to a specified audit queue.
+For these reasons, NServiceBus provides built-in message auditing for every endpoint

 > [!NOTE]
 > By default, auditing is not enabled and must be configured for each endpoint where auditing is required.